A Crafty Arab (ACA) strengthens Arab-American heritage and language by creating original educational tools and blog posts that are fun for children.

 The ACA website and blog has a wide range of readership from the Western world and Middle East / North African (MENA) regions.
 A Crafty Arab is active on social media and can be found on Facebook, Goodreads, Google+, Instagram, LinkedIn, Pinterest, and Twitter.

 A Crafty Arab statistics

-In 2011 A Crafty Arab started a #CraftyRamadan challenge to create a craft a day for the full 30 days of the Islamic holy month.
-The goal is to help children learn about the Arab culture in a fun, educational way.
+In 2011 A Crafty Arab started a #RamadanCrafts 30 day challenge to create a craft a day for the full Islamic holy month.
+The goal was to teach children about the Arab culture in a fun, educational way.

-A Crafty Arab receives 12,000 page views a month and has session durations that average 2 minutes.
+A Crafty Arab receives 12,000 page views a month and a session duration will average 2 minutes.
 ACA blog readership is largely female, aged 25-45, have children and live primarily in these top five countries:

 - Saudi Arabia

-A Crafty Arab is also a member of these communities:
+A Crafty Arab is a member of these communities:

 To advertise on A Crafty Arab, please use the contact form below.
 I strive to answer non spam emails as soon as I receive them.